 Over the years as the clients’ and staffs’ needs have changed and so has the focus of the Program.
 Various activities have included woodworking, cooking, crafts, and baking to name a few.
 The overall intent was to increase the level of independence, confidence and abilities of each person attending the Program.

 Following the lead of our national and provincial bodies, the process began in March 1988 to change the name of the Association to:

-The primary intent of this move was to remove the label from people who have a developmental handicap.
+The primary intent of this move was to remove the label from people who have a developmental disability.
 In addition, it reflects the renewed commitment towards the closure of institutions and the relocation of residents to community-based homes.

-In 1990 plans got underway to purchase and expand the Life Skills building on 10th Street.
+In 1990, plans got underway to purchase and expand the Life Skills building on 10th Street.
 Complete renovations were done to the existing building and a 30’ x 64’ addition was added.
 The new facility provides program space for 24 clients, as well as the Administrative offices of the Association.

 In September 2004, the Association revised its’ name to:

 In November 2005, the Association’s proposal for a Foundations Program was approved and we began offering transitional supports to young adults leaving the school system.
-A partnership was formed with the Mattawa Youth Centre and office space was rented to start the program.
+A partnership was formed with the Mattawa Youth Center and office space was rented to start the program.
 The Foundations Program works with the youth and their families to develop Transition Plans that will bridge them from school to community life, including employment supports and educational opportunities of their choice.
 In June 2009, the Board of Directors purchased the old ‘Sears’ building on Valois Drive from which to deliver the transition supports.

 In 2011, Executive Director Laura Pierce retired after 25 years.
 David Spencer was hired as the new Executive Director.